Bathers (Metzinger): The Wild Men of Paris

 Though the school was new to me, it was already an old story in Paris.
 It had been a nine-days’ wonder.
 Violent discussions had raged over it; it had taken its place as a revolt and held it, despite the fulmination of critics and the contempt of academicians.
 The school was increasing in numbers, in importance.
 By many it was taken seriously.
 At first, the beginners had been called "The Invertebrates."
 In the Salon of 1905 they were named "The Incoherents."
 But by 1906, when they grew more perfervid, more audacious, more crazed with theories, they received their present appellation of "Les Fauves"—the Wild Beasts.
 And so, and so, a-hunting I would go!

-Turning his attention to Metzinger's abode, Burgess writes in The Architectural Record:
+Turning his attention to Metzinger's abode, Burgess writes in Architectural Record:

 Metzinger once did gorgeous mosaics of pure pigment, each little square of color not quite touching the next, so that an effect of vibrant light should result.
 He painted exquisite compositions of cloud and cliff and sea; he painted women and made them fair, even as the women upon the boulevards fair.
 But now, translated into the idiom of subjective beauty, into this strange Neo-Classic language, those same women, redrawn, appear in stiff, crude, nervous lines in patches of fierce color.
 Surely, Metzinger should know what such things mean.
 Picasso never painted a pretty woman, though we have noticed that he likes to associate with them.
 Czobel sees them through the bars of his cage, and roars out tones of mauve and cinnabar.
 Derain sees them as cones and prisms, and Braque as if they had been sawn out of blocks of wood by carpenters’ apprentices.
 But Metzinger is more tender towards the sex.
 He arranges them as flowers are arranged on tapestry and wall paper; he simplifies them to mere patterns, and he carries them gently past the frontier of Poster Land to the world of the Ugly so tenderly that they are not much damaged—only more faint, more vegetable, more anaemic.

 What’s Metzinger?
 A scrupulously polite, well-dressed gentleman as ever was, in a scrupulously neat chamber, with a scrupulously well-ordered mind.
 He is complete as a wax figure, with long brown eyelashes and a clean-cut face.
 He affects no idiosyncrasies of manners or dress.
 One cannot question his earnestness and seriousness or sincerity.
 He is, perhaps, the most articulate of them all.
 Let us not call him prim.

 "Instead of copying Nature," [Metzinger] says, "we create a milieu of our own, wherein our sentiment can work itself out through a juxtaposition of colors.
 It is hard to explain it, but it may perhaps be illustrated by analogy with literature and music.
 Your own Edgar Poe (he pronounced it ‘Ed Carpoe’) did not attempt to reproduce Nature realistically.
 Some phase of life suggested an emotion, as that of horror in ‘The Fall of the House of Ushur.’
 That subjective idea he translated into art.
 He made a composition of it."